DorianMood/researches/week-8/survey.md

 Traditionally there are two completely different group of methods in graph learning.

 **Spectral methods** are based on graph Laplacian matrix and it's eigen-decomposition (details will be shown next).
-There are several points to notice at first: Spectral methods are slightly more difficult and intuition is not obvious; To apply spectral convolution a fixed size graph is required for both learning and evaluation process (so, it can be used on such datasets as human skeleton or other fixed-size small graphs); In general case graph has to be undirected.
+There are several points to notice at first: Spectral methods are slightly more difficult and intuition is not obvious; To apply spectral convolution a fixed size graph is required for both learning and evaluation process (so, it can be used on such datasets as human skeleton or other fixed-size small graphs).

 **Spatial methods** are more intuitive for those who familiar with CNNs since in these methods neighbor aggregation is almost similar with neighbor aggregation in CNNs.
 Since spatial methods can be applied on graphs with arbitrary size and arbitrary structure (instead fixed size in case of spectral methods), it leads to computational instability of spatial methods.